carriercomm/go-to/SecurityReport.md

 * Docker is used to manage Linux Containers in the Guest OS
 * VPN tunnel between Cloud Providers is used to transfer OS images.

+# Security analysis
 ## Approach & Planning

 detailing the approach you have taken to implement security across the system in question and a project plan specifying the tasks and dependencies associated with the implementation of security

-## Selection of Tools / Methodologies / Frameworks / Benchmarking
+## Selection of Tools, Methodologies and Frameworks for Security Testing

 documentation of choice of toolset utilised as part of the security implementation including rationale for choice, level of default security provision,